Student Government Association

 WestConn Housing & Residence Life offers its residents an integrated program known as CULTURE™, which stands for “Creating Undergraduate Learning Through Unique Residential Experiences.”
 The CULTURE™ program is designed to help students excel academically and provides a myriad of opportunities for community and leadership development.
 Students who live on campus are expected to participate in and support their living and learning environments.

 Once you have made the decision to live on campus, it is important to find the residence hall that best suits your needs.
-There are six halls at Western Connecticut State University: three on the Midtown campus and three on Westside.
+There are six halls at WestConn: three on the Midtown campus and three on Westside.

 The three residence halls on the Midtown campus are all “traditional-style” residence halls.
-Fairfield Hall houses female students, while Newbury and Litchfield Halls are coeducational.
+Fairfield Hall will be off-line for renovations for the 2007-08 academic year.
+Newbury and Litchfield Halls are coeducational.
 All buildings are state-owned and staffed with professional residence directors.
-Rooms have basic cable, local telephone access, and students may access the internet through the campus ResNet program.
+Rooms have basic cable, local telephone and voicemail access, and students may access the internet through the campus ResNet program.

 Rooms accommodate two or three students.
 Beds, desks, bookshelves, chairs and dressers are provided, and roommates may enhance the decor with items such as drapes, bedspreads, rugs and lamps.
 Linens are not provided, so students must supply their own mattress pads, pillows, sheets, towels and pillow cases.
 All beds are regular twin size.

-On the Midtown campus and in Centennial Hall, all resident students are required to participate in the meal plan.
-This plan is optional for students living in Pinney and Grasso and for students who live off-campus.
+On the Midtown campus and in Centennial Hall, all resident students are required to participate in the full meal plan.
+Students living in Pinney and Grasso are required to purchase a 5/50 partial meal plan, or they may opt to purchase a full meal plan if they choose.

 Grasso Hall is an apartment-style, upperclass, residence hall.
-Each apartment is furnished and has 2 bedrooms, a living/dining room, a kitchen, a bathroom and is provided with basic cable service, local telephone access, and access to the internet via ResNet, the campus provider.
-Traditionally, four students live in each apartment–2 students per bedroom.
+Each apartment is furnished and has two bedrooms, a living/dining room, a kitchen, a bathroom and is provided with basic cable service, local telephone and voicemail access, and access to the internet via ResNet, the campus provider.
+Traditionally, four students live in each apartment — two students per bedroom.
 While Grasso students are usually very involved in academic and campus life, they still maintain an active hall council which provides a variety of social and educational events throughout the year.

-A 425-person apartment-style building for upper-class students, Pinney Hall has 5-person apartments that include three furnished bedrooms, two bathrooms, a furnished living and dining area, a full-sized kitchen, and a balcony.
-In addition, there are 2-story floor lounges spaced throughout the building, as well as a conference/meeting room (center).
-All apartments are provided with basic cable service, local telephone access, and access to the internet via ResNet, the campus provider.
+A 425-person apartment-style building for upper-class students, Pinney Hall has five-person apartments that include three furnished bedrooms, two bathrooms, a furnished living and dining area, a full-sized kitchen, and a balcony.
+In addition, there are two-story floor lounges spaced throughout the building, as well as a conference/meeting room (center).
+All apartments are provided with basic cable service, local telephone and voicemail access, and access to the internet via ResNet, the campus provider.

-The newest residence hall is a suite-style hall whose furnished suites typically have 2 bedrooms, a living room, and toilet, shower, and sink rooms.
-Kitchens are not provided in this new residence hall, and residents are required to participate in the meal plan.
-Four students share a suite –– 2 students per bedroom.
-Basic cable, local telephone access, and internet access through the campus ResNet service is provided.
+The newest residence hall is a suite-style hall whose furnished suites typically have two bedrooms, a living room, and toilet, shower, and sink rooms.
+Kitchens are not provided in this residence hall, and residents are required to participate in the full meal plan.
+Typically, four or five students share a suite.
+Basic cable, local telephone and voicemail access, and internet access through the campus ResNet service is provided.
 Study lounges are located on each floor, and a large multi-purpose area is located on the ground floor.
 There is a parking garage at the rear of the building.

 Application for On-Campus Housing